 Uponor PEX meets the following codes:

 - NPC of Canada

 - NBC of Canada

-Uponor PEX piping has several benefits over copper pipe.
+Uponor PEX tubing has several benefits over copper pipe.
 Because of its flexibility, Uponor PEX can bend with each change in direction.
 This means fewer connections are required, which, in turn, means fewer potential leak points.
-This flexibility also enables it to expand up to three times the piping’s diameter, which means it is more resistant to damage from frozen water in the system.
+This flexibility also enables it to expand up to three times the tubings’s diameter, which means it is more resistant to damage from frozen water in the system.